 How many sessions will I need?
 The number of sessions you will need

 The number of sessions you will need varies, depending on the condition being treated and how your skin responds to the chemical peel.
-It is best to discuss this during the consultation with your medical provider, as chemical peels treat many types of skin concerns.
+It is best to discuss this during the complimentary consultation with your medical provider, as chemical peels treat many types of skin concerns.
 For example, if you are concerned with acne and clogged pores, it may be recommended to receive a chemical peel every couple of weeks, depending on your concerns and skin needs.

 Can chemical peels be combined with other treatments?

 Yes.
 Clients often benefit from combining chemical peels with other treatments, such a laser genesis, dermaplaning and microneedling.
-During your consultation, the appropriate treatment plan to achieve your desired results will be discussed with you.
+During your complimentary consultation, the appropriate treatment plan to achieve your desired results will be discussed with you.

 How do I know if I am a candidate?